A World to End (preview)

 I watched her flounce away, her shorts providing what I thought would be very little protection, and her long, red leather trench coat floating out behind her.
 She turned and smirked.
 “What?
 What are you waiting for?
 Let’s go.”

-I shook my head and obeyed, falling in behind her in what would like an obedient dog following his master.
+I shook my head and obeyed, falling in behind her in what would be like an obedient dog following his master.
 Well, if she were my master, I’d’ve followed her to the end of the world.
 And… well, that’s quite realistically where we were.

 The Chasm was the center of the world, and its end.
 For years, we’d battled our way to this point – to this End Game.
 And here, at last, we were.
 I paused for a moment and closed my eyes, settling my nerves.
-“Okay, what’s the plan.”
+“Okay, what’s the plan?”

 She shrugged.
 “I didn’t put all my points into intelligence,” she responded.
 “I have no idea.”